Guigan713/Guigan713/README.md

 ### Hi there 👋

  My name is Guillaume Lequin (a.k.a Guigan)
- I am a Junior Web Developper fresh out the Wild Code School.
+ I am a Junior Web Developper fresh out the Wild Code School and currently in a training with AJC Formation.
-  - 🔭 I have Learnt different programming languages, mainly Html, Css, Javascript, React, ReactRouter, Node.js, Express.Js & MySQL.
+  - 🔭 I have Learnt different programming languages, mainly Html, Css, Javascript (and frameworks: React, ReactRouter, Node.js, Express.Js) & MySQL.
   - Use of Agile Methods like SCRUM.
   - Dynamic interfaces creation with REACT JS.
   - Static & Dynamic interfaces creation with HTML5, CSS & Javascript.
   - API & Databases creation with MySQL & Node Js.
   - Use of Figma & Excaliraw for wireframes.
+  - I also had the occasion to discover DevOps and learnt to use a IAC (Terraform), Google Cloud Platform and Linux/Debian.
-  - I am always learning new languages.
+  - I am currently learning C# and the .net environement.
+  - I did several personal projects as a training.
+I used different technologies like React Native, Next js, mongo DB, TypeScript...

 <br>

-   I have good skills with a Camera, I also collect Sneakers & I am passionate about HipHop Culture.My different passions gave me the occasion to meet people all around the world.
+   I have good skills with a Camera, I also collect Sneakers & I am passionate about HipHop Culture.
+My different passions gave me the occasion to meet people all around the world.

 <br>